 If you’ve ever watched bike cops leading a parade at super-slow speeds, you will notice they have their right hand off the brake and their right foot trailing the brake as it steadies the bike.

 Using the rear brake only can also be handy when doing u-turns and tight roundabouts.

 Probably the biggest culprits of having both feet off the pegs at slow speeds or coming to a stop are cruiser riders who feel they lose their balance because their footpegs are further forward.

 It does take a bit of practice, but you will find you have more control if you leave their you foot on the brake.
 Once stopped, a big bike may need you to then place two feet on the ground, especially if there is a lot of luggage and a passenger also on board.

-Great advocates of using the rear brake and keeping your feet on the footpegs are legendary motorcycle tour operators Mike and Denise Ferris of Ferris Wheels Safaris.
+Great advocates of using the rear brake and keeping your feet on the footpegs are legendary motorcycle tour operators Mike and Denise Ferris of World on Wheels Motorcycle Adventure Tours.

 “In over 70 motorcycle tours that Ferris Wheels has run so far we have never yet run a single tour where no-one drops a bike,” he says.

 “There is always an ‘incident’ or two, usually just a simple slow-speed drop without injury, but here’s the thing: 95% of these mishaps are operator error and are the result of incorrect, ineffectual braking.
 They could have, and should have, been avoided.”